Skip to main content

 [email protected]

-We will be staying at Trappeur’s Crossing Resort.
-The complimentary ski area loop shuttle will take us to the slopes.
-The on-call valet shuttle will take us downtown to shops and restaurants, as well as to grocery stores.
-And there are also 10 hot tubs for those of you who, like me, enjoy relaxing after skiing hard all day.
-Many other amenities are also included.
+We will be stayed at Trappeur’s Crossing Resort.
+The complimentary ski area loop shuttle delivered us to the slopes.
+The on-call valet shuttle will took downtown to shops and restaurants, as well as to grocery stores.
+And there were 10 hot tubs for those of you who, like me, enjoy relaxing after skiing hard all day.
+Many other amenities were also included.

 Steamboat Springs almost 3,000 acres of terrain, 170 trails, 17 lifts, and 3 terrain parks so there’s something for everyone on the slopes!
 They have lots of great runs whether you like skiing trees, cruisers, bumps, glades, or chutes.
 Remember that they boast having Champagne Powder in the trees.
 Come see what they have that you’ll enjoy!

-There is something for everyone on this trip, whether you ski or not!
+There was something for everyone on this trip, whether you ski or not!
 What could be better than a fun trip filled with great CSB members?
-I look forward to hearing from you soon.

 Trip Leader – Melissa Wight, 210-381-5139 or [email protected] if you prefer to email.